 Director of Administration, Finance & Technology

-A staff member since 2009, Van graduated with a CPA eligilbe Bachelors degree in Accounting from The University of Mississippi.
+A staff member since 2009, Van graduated with a CPA eligible 5-year Bachelors degree in Accounting from The University of Mississippi.
 Van is a person in long term recovery from addiction.
-Van is Oregon's national representative on the Finance Committee of the IC&RC (International Certification & Reciprocity Consortium) and also serves at the Board Treasurer for the 4th Dimension Recovery Center.
+Van is Oregon's national representative on the Finance Committee of the IC&RC (International Certification & Reciprocity Consortium) and serves on the Board of Directors for the IC&RC.

 A board member and staff member since 1988, Eric is the Executive Director Emeritus of MHACBO (ACCBO) and a person in long term recovery from mental health & addiction.
 Eric currently serves as a policy advisor, ethics investigation manager and legislative liaison for MHACBO.
 Eric was an adjunct faculty member with the University of Oregon for 20 years and is a faculty mentor with Portland State University.
 Eric is Director of the MetroPlus Association of Addiction Peer Professionals, and is a board member/consultant with the NW Instituto Latino de Adicciones, the Miracles Club, Voices of Problem Gambling Recovery, OR-Recovers, and the 4th Dimension Youth Recovery Center.

 Karen has been a staff member with MHACBO since 2016.
 Karen is a person in long term recovery from addiction.
 Karen has been an licensed nurse, addiction counselor, supervisor and clinical director with various Oregon & Washington addiction treatment programs for the past 35 years.
 Karen brings a wealth of clinical, administrative, supervisory, medical and legal experience to her position as a Senior Ethics Investigator.